datamapio/posmo_one_testing/README.md

 - SEMIPRIVATE = we read your question on Issues and respond only briefly in text and if images are needed, we send you a mail
 - Private = send us a mail (send to roger at datamap.io).

-### 1. Always mention the city, country and operation system (iOS/Android), username and day
+### 1. Always mention the city, country and operation system (iOS/Android)
 - a.
 Mention the city/town/municipality and country, so that we will better understand your local context.
 - b.
 Mention if you have an iPhone or an Android phone

-- c.
-Mention your username/email
+### 2. Always mention your username, day and settings

-- d.
-Mention the day when the problem occured.
-This helps us to reproduce the same issue in our testing environment.
+day = e.g. 14.
+Juli 2020 or July 4, 2020

-### 2. Always mention your settings
+username = e.g. roger at datamap.io  (if SEMIPRIVATE, you can send us a mail too)

 1 = on / 0 = off

 geofence = 1 or 0
 wifi_over_gps = 1 or 0
 data_over_wifi_only = 1 or 0